One question that we are asked on a regular basis is how much light do shutters block out?

-The simple answer is nothing can create true blackout except a room without windows or doors.
+In truth, nothing can create true blackout except a room without windows or doors.
 Light will always find its way in, around or through your window treatments, or between the door and door frame.

-Our expert and friendly team are here to help you design the right window shutter solution for your requirements, as quickly and efficiently as possible.
+Our expert and friendly team are here to help you design the right window shutter blackout solution for your requirements, as quickly and efficiently as possible.

 Shutters are actually one of the better window dressings for controlling the light in a room and can create a very dark environment when fully closed.
 Compared to Venetian blinds and curtains, shutters are far more effective at light closure.

 Blackout plantation shutters

-Plantation shutters will allow light seep between louvres and between the panel and the frame.
+Plantation shutters will allow light seep between louvres and also between the panel and the frame.
 However, this is often less light than other conventional window dressings and most clients will be pleasantly surprised at the increase in darkness which can be quite dramatic.